NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Source-and-Config-File-Transformations.md

 To examine its `web.config.transform` file, download the ELMAH package from the link above, change the package extension from `.nupkg` to `.zip`, and then open `content\web.config.transform` in that ZIP file.

 To see the effect of installing and uninstalling the package, create a new ASP.NET project in Visual Studio (the template is under **Visual C# > Web** in the New Project dialog), and select an empty ASP.NET application.
 Open `web.config` to see its initial state.
 Then right-click the project, select **Manage NuGet Packages**, browse for ELMAH on nuget.org, and install the latest version.
 Notice all the changes to `web.config`.
-Now uninstall the package and you'll see `web.config` revert to its prior state.
+Now uninstall the package and you see `web.config` revert to its prior state.

 ### XDT transforms